mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 - Enter a keyword or a seed query in the text box and press enter to receive gap-fill responses
 - When "Exploration mode" is turned on, new responses will be generated for each query rerun to explore more diverse and interesting answers

-### **Tool Live Demo URL** :
+### **Live Demo Tool Web URL** :
-- This biomedical AI chatbot was packaged and deployed to google cloud and currently hosted on GCP for demo purpose.
-You can try it out live at here. [click here](http://34.23.165.128:8501/)
+- This biomedical AI chatbot has been packaged and deployed to Google Cloud and currently hosted on GCP.
+You can try it out here.
+[Web DEMO](http://34.23.165.128:8501/)
+The application is currently hosted on a spot instance for demonstration purposes, which means it may experience occasional shutdowns.
+However, please feel free to return at any time to revisit it.

 ### Example queries and answers :
  - Inflammation related gene include